Cadienvan/Cadienvan.github.io/src/pages/blog/en/just-dont-be-an-asshole.md

 And yes - I've been both versions.
 Sometimes in the same week.

+P.S.
+These phrases are examples to make a point; each of the "bad leader" statements I indicated could be said constructively and coherently in the right context.
+What matters is the attitude and intention behind the words.
+Leadership is not an if-else statement.

 ## Why Don't More People Do This Then?